zqtzt/zqtzt.github.io/_portfolio/Task_team_IQuOD.md

 ---
-title: "Lead a task team in IQuOD (International Quality Controlled Ocean Database"
+title: "[2023-3] Lead a task team in IQuOD (International Quality Controlled Ocean Database"
 excerpt: "Serve as the team leader of the duplicate checking of ocean databases <br/><img src='./IQUOD_meeting_2.jpeg'>"
 collection: portfolio
 ---